Arpitm544/study-assistant/README.md

-Here’s your README rewritten clearly, naturally, and in a more human, conversational tone — while still looking professional and polished for a technical assessment.

-⸻

 🧠 Smart Study Assistant

 A lightweight AI-powered study tool that turns any topic into quick study notes, quizzes, and tips.